 Purpose and Objectives

 The purpose of Pets on Wheels is to enhance the lives of the elderly or infirm, now relegated to routine and often uncomfortable lives in special care centers, such as nursing homes, and those who are homebound.
 Another purpose is to assist in the rehabilitation of special injury patients and to help build self-esteem in young students in special schools.
-Additional purposes are to teach children respect for animals and how to avoid injury from dogs and cats, and to spread the word around the world about the human-animal bond.
 The objectives are to conduct regular (and quality) weekly visits with pets, to as many residents as possible.
-Such contacts with animals are known to provide both physiological and psychological benefits — conjuring up fond memories and creating a relaxing and therapeutic effect.
-The program is contributor funded as a not-for-profit corporation under 501(c)(3).
+Such contacts with animals are known to provide both physiological and psychological benefits - conjuring up fond memories and creating a relaxing and therapeutic effect.
+The program is donor funded as a not-for-profit corporation under 501(c)(3).

 Entering the Program